 Description: Graphic Design explores the realm of digital media, creating works of visual art using the computer as our tool.
-Through this course, we will explore the importance of design, digital media, and their social impact, as well as the artistic processes and various careers available to designers today.
+We will explore the importance of design, digital media, and their social impact, as well as the artistic processes and various careers available to designers today.
 Through the use of image manipulation software and traditional media, we will bridge the gap between the physical and the digital to construct work that is both effective in communication and visually appealing.
 Works constructed in this class will build skills in composition, color theory, the elements of art and principles of design, and creative problem solving.
 Through completion of this course, students will be able to analyze, interpret, and construct digital works utilizing tools and techniques on the cutting edge of digital media.

-Course Name/#: Advanced Placement Studio Art (Multi Track) - 108 Grade Level: 11-12
+Course Name/#: Advanced Placement Studio Art-108 Grade Level: 11-12

 Course Status: Elective Course Level: A.P.

 Credit: 1.0 Multiplier: 1.06

-Fee: \$175.00 plus cost of textbook Prerequisite: Studio Art 3 or portfolio approval.
+Fee: \$250.00 plus cost of textbook

+Prerequisite: Studio Art 3 or portfolio approval.

-Description: This year, Studio Art 3 and AP Art will be merged into one course to allow for a more diverse learning environment and flexible scheduling.
-The course is designed for students who wish to pursue their talents in the visual arts on an advanced level.
-The course offers two tracks: Advanced Studio and AP Art.
-Seniors who wish to take the AP art track must take two sections of this course (Fall and Spring), culminating in a full course credit) and submit work for portfolio approval.
-Juniors and Seniors who wish to take the Advanced Studio track may take a single semester with the option to re-take the course (with an extended curriculum.)
-The course will allow students to more deeply explore and work in many different media (painting, drawing, sculpture, photo, digital, etc.) with the goal of developing a cohesive portfolio.
+Description: AP Studio Art is designed for students who wish to pursue their talents in the visual arts on an advanced level.
+Throughout the year, students will develop and construct a body of work through a sustained investigation, an individualized topic of the student's choosing from which their overall AP portfolio will evolve and take shape.
+The course will allow students to more deeply explore and work in many different media (painting, drawing, sculpture, photo, digital, etc.) with the goal of developing two cohesive portfolios: a sustained investigation portfolio highlighting their artistic journey through the year, and a selected works portfolio showcasing their best work.
 As students advance through the course, they will develop a deeper understanding of fine art through practice, study of history, written and oral critique, all while cultivating their own emerging visual aesthetic.

-Course Name/#:Advanced Studio Art 3 (Multi-track) - 135Grade Level:11-12Course Status:ElectiveCourse Level:HonorsCredit:.5 (can take multiple times)Multiplier:1.04

-Fee: \$175.00 plus cost of textbook Prerequisite: Studio Art 2 or portfolio approval.
+Course Name/#: Studio Art 3 - 135 Grade Level: 11-12 Course Status: Elective Course Level: Honors Credit: .5 (can take multiple times) Multiplier: 1.04 Prerequisite: Studio Art 2 or portfolio approval.

-Description: This year, Studio Art 3 and AP Art will be merged into one course to allow for a more diverse learning environment and flexible scheduling.
-The course is designed for students who wish to pursue their talents in the visual arts on an advanced level.
-The course offers two tracks: Advanced Studio and AP Art.
-Seniors who wish to take the AP art track must take two sections of this course (Fall and Spring), culminating in a full course credit) and submit work for portfolio approval.
-Juniors and Seniors who wish to take the Advanced Studio track may take a single semester with the option to re-take the course (with an extended curriculum.)
+Description: Studio Art 3 is designed for students who wish to pursue their talents in the visual arts on an advanced level.
 The course will allow students to more deeply explore and work in many different media (painting, drawing, sculpture, photo, digital, etc.) with the goal of developing a cohesive portfolio.
 As students advance through the course, they will develop a deeper understanding of fine art through practice, study of history, written and oral critique, all while cultivating their own emerging visual aesthetic.

-Course Name/#: Modern Dance - 136 Grade Level: 10-12 Course Status: Elective Course Level: General Credit: .5 (can take multiple times) Multiplier: 1.04
+Course Name/#:Modern Dance - 136Course Status:ElectiveCredit:.5 (can take multiple times)Fee:\$75

-Fee: \$50